** Troubleshooting Airpods Not Connecting To Bluetooth

 Reset Airpods and Bluetooth Settings

-If you’re experiencing issues with your Airpods not connecting to Bluetooth, one of the first troubleshooting steps you can take is to reset both your Airpods and Bluetooth settings.
+If you’re experiencing issues with your Airpods not connecting to Bluetooth, one of the first steps you can take is to reset both your Airpods and Bluetooth settings.
 This can help to resolve any software glitches or connectivity issues that may be causing the problem.
 To reset your Airpods, simply place them back in their case and hold the setup button on the back of the case until the status light flashes amber.
 Then, go to the Bluetooth settings on your device and forget the Airpods.
 After resetting both your Airpods and Bluetooth settings, try reconnecting them to see if the issue has been resolved.

 Ensure Airpods are Charged